PriscillaMuli/Data-Upload-Validation/Data_Upload_Validation.md

 # Examples of Invalid Data
 In the standard error files, examples of invalid data included figures that did not possess six decimal places as well as standard error files that were not properly linked to the same platform, study, and dataset as the averages values.
-For  the averages file, figures lacking three decimal places were considered invalid.Data that was not in the correct, acceptable formats which are tsv,csv, or txt or contained metadata fields are also considered invalid.
+For  the averages file, figures lacking three decimal places were considered invalid.
+Data that was not in the correct, acceptable formats which are tsv,csv, or txt or contained metadata fields are also considered invalid.

 # Examples of Valid Data
 Valid data in the standard error file would consist of values with precisely six decimal places, ensuring compliance with system standards.
 Valid data in the average file would consist of values with precisely three decimal places.